COMPLIANCE WITH LEADING PRACTICES ON CORPORATE GOVERNANCE

 The following shall constitute grounds for temporary disqualifications of directors:

-The Board is supported by several committees, namely: Executive Committee, Audit Committee, Related Party Transactions Committee, Nomination Committee, Remuneration Committee, Board Risk Oversight Committee, Corporate Governance Committee, and the Committee of Inspectors of Ballots and Proxies.
+The Board is supported by several committees, namely: Executive Committee, Audit Committee, Corporate Governance Committee, Board Risk Oversight Committee, Related Party Transactions Committee, Nomination Committee, Talent and Remuneration Committee, and the Committee of Inspectors of Ballots and Proxies.
 These Board Committees are required to report to the Board a summary of the actions taken on matters submitted to them for consideration at the next meeting of the Board.
 Each of the Board Committees has its own charter that provides guidance on the manner by which its members and the committees should exercise their functions and mandates.

 The Executive Committee

-Meets as needed and performs such other functions as may be properly delegated to it by the Board
+The Executive Committee meets as needed and performs such other functions as may be properly delegated to it by the Board.
+The Executive Committee held nine (9) meetings in 2020.

 The Corporate Governance Committee